Adam-Blf/Blackout/README.md

 **BlackOut** is the ultimate digital hub for drinking games.
 It brings together rules and playable interfaces for your favorite party games in one place.
 No more arguing over rules or looking for a deck of cards!

-Currently, **Le 99** is the first fully implemented game.
+Currently, **Le 99** is the first fully implemented game. **Truth or Dare** is currently in development.
 More classics like King's Cup and Pyramid are planned for future updates.

 ---